cppctamber/ccpwgl2/cdn/README.md

     A proxy server for retrieving ccp files using their human readable file path as an input

+        Services:
+             - Provides cors headers (cdn doesn't and webgl needs them)
+             - Provides ccpwgl resource quality suffixes (cdn uses a different system)
+             - Provides local file caching (if required)
+             - Provides file name mapping

+        File sources:
-         1. It will use your local game directory files first (if you provide the directory)
+            1. It will use your local game directory first (if you provide the directory with the -dir argument)
-         2. Then it will fallback to a using a local cache second
+            2. It will fallback to using local cache (if the file exists)
-         3. Then it will fallback to ccp's content delivery network (cdn) and store the results in your local cache directory
+            3. It will fallback to ccp's content delivery network (cdn) and store in local cache

+        File names:
-         CCP stores files as hash file names locally and on their server (for version control)
+            CCP stores files with hashes as names (locally and on the cdn)
-         - CCPWGL needs the human readable file names to work
+                - ccpwgl needs human readable file names
-         - Humans needs human readable file names to work (And cookies)
+                - humans needs human readable file names to not go insane (And cookies)

                     human: "dx9/model/spaceobjectfactory/data.black"
                     hash:  "35/350cf81f2f26b64b_176410753cf4e27b375ad74009318b7d"

+        Support:
+            The ccpwgl library is tested with the supplied `resfileindex.txt`, other versions may not work

     ==============================================================================================================